Stratified glass for general safety Evo.Safe

 3) 190 mm

-A) splitting with separate fragments (glass-coated, thermally hardened, chemically hardened);
+A) Breaking with separate fragments (float glass. thermally hardened and chemically tempered:

-B) split with split fragments (laminated glass, armored, film ricotta);
+B) Breakage with compact fragments (laminated glass, armored, clear float with adhesive film);

-A laminated glass is classified as 1B1 if it resists impact from a fall height of 1200 mm without allowing penetration.
+A laminated glass is classified as 1B1 if it resists to impact from a falling height of 1200 mm without allowing penetration.

-A layered glass is classified 2B2 if it resists impact from a fall height of 450 mm without allowing penetration.
+A laminated glass is classified 2B2 if it resists to impact from a fall height of 450 mm without allowing penetration.

 Advantages of laminated glass simple safety